Diversity, Equity & Inclusion Mission

 — Mission Statement adopted by President’s Task Force on Diversity and Inclusion, February 15, 2017

-In 2019, Barnard College hired its first VP for DEI to ensure the continued institutionalization of the task force recommendations.
+In 2019, Barnard College hired its first VP for DEI as an inital step in implementing task force recommendations.

-Ariana González Stokas joined Barnard College in July 2019 as inaugural Vice President of Diversity, Equity & Inclusion.
-She has a B.A. in philosophy and studio arts from Bard College.
+Ariana has a B.A. in philosophy and studio arts from Bard College.
 She earned her Ph.D. in philosophy and education from Teachers College, Columbia University.
 Her doctoral research examined the intersections of aesthetics, education, and inequality.
 Her current research investigates reparative epistemologies in universities and the role of social movement pedagogy from Latin America and the Caribbean in “inventing school.”
 She is a co-investigator on the Mellon subgrant Critical Theory in the Global South and was the project director for a Lumina Rockefeller grant at Bard to cultivate racial equity through revealing suppressed local histories.

 Prior to Barnard, González Stokas served as the inaugural Dean of Inclusive Excellence at Bard College in New York.
 While there she was instrumental in identifying working groups to establish a clear and strategic vision for Pell-eligible and DACA students.
 She also supported the development and institutionalization of student-initiated projects, symbolic reparation projects such as signage to commemorate suppressed histories, and created, along with a team of faculty, staff, and students, Gilson Place for interracial and intercultural dialogue.
 Prior to her role at Bard, she was an assistant professor of interdisciplinary studies at Guttman Community College of the City University of New York (CUNY), where she was a founding faculty member.